okeeffe/r/README.md

 ###File structure
 Files are structure like parent child components for better orientation.

-**Example** in /src/components there are four main components (Navigation, Content, Chat, Footer).
+Example - in /src/components are four main components (Navigation, Content, Chat, Footer).
 If some of these components has child(s) components then we create a folder with the same name as component.
 For example **Content** component has child component **Mines**.
 Now you can probably image the structure.
 Just in case there is a "schema"

 /Content.js
 /Content/Mines.js *"Mines has childs so let's add new folder with same name"*